 Rentals are available on a first-come, first-served basis.
-To rent, please complete a registration form and return it with payment to the Community Center.
+To rent, please complete a registration form found on our forms page and return it with payment to the Community Center.
 Renters will be notified of their plot number and additional information.

 Water is supplied from a hand pump well.
 There is not a hose or hose hook up provided on site.
 Garden tenders will need to bring their own bucket or watering can and may fill up their buckets or cans from the pump to water their garden plot.
 Renters will receive a key that can be used to access the hand pump.